NickChrisochoides/NickChrisochoides.github.io/testfile/index.md

 ---
 title: Test File
-description: will contain appropriate course content
+description: course file provided by Prof. Bradley
 ---
 Content regarding the intialization of a DateTimeIndex -